OpenKnowledgeMaps/Headstart/doc/server_config.md

 ## Logging configuration

 In the default setting, Headstart will log behavior only to the console.
 If you want to log to a file, please add following environment variable to your Renviron (in local mode) or Renviron.site (if called on a server).
 Headstart will then log events to a file on the `INFO` loglevel.
-* `HEADSTART_LOGFILE`: Path to a logfile, e.g. `/path/to/logfile.log`.
+* `LOGFILE`: Path to a logfile, e.g. `/path/to/logfile.log`.
 Please make sure that the folder structure exists, e.g. `/path/to/`.